-Correct Application of Event Studies in Securities Litigation
+Correct Use of Event Studies in Securities Litigation

 An event study analyzes the effects of economic events on security prices.
 In efficient markets where prices reflect all publicly available information and expected cash flows, any new value-relevant information that impacts investors’ assessment of future cash flows will be reflected immediately.
 Therefore, one can measure the economic effect of an event using prices over a relatively short time period.

 After the Supreme Court endorsed the fraud-on-the-market doctrine in Basic v.
 Levinson in 1988, event studies became widely used in securities litigation to assess claims of loss causation as well as evaluate the “materiality” of alleged misstatements or fraudulently omitted information.
 In the recent Halliburton II decision (Halliburton Co. v.
 Erica P. John Fund, Inc., No. 13-317) the Supreme Court explicitly contemplated the use of event studies by defendants in class certification to rebut the presumption of reliance:

 “Suppose a defendant at the certification stage submits an event study looking at the impact on the price of its stock from six discrete events, in an effort to refute the plaintiffs’ claim of general market efficiency....
 Suppose one of the six events is the specific misrepresentation asserted by the plaintiffs....[and] the evidence shows no price impact with respect to the specific misrepresentation challenged in the suit.
 The evidence at the certification stage thus shows an efficient market, on which the alleged misrepresentation had no price impact.”

 Consequently, future class certification decisions are more likely to involve the adjudication of competing event study analyses to determine the price impact of alleged corrective disclosures.
 Experts will thus need to consider more carefully the limitations of traditional event study analysis as well as recent developments in the field.